SINetworksGroup1/aussie-subreddit-topics/README.md

 # Running the visualisation

-You'll need a recent version of Node (8.13 or later) capable of *ing Angular 6.
+You'll need a recent version of Node (8.13 or later) capable of running Angular 6.
 Grab a copy [here](https://nodejs.org/en/download/) before you start.

 - Clone the repo with `git clone https://github.com/SINetworksGroup1/aussie-subreddit-topics.git`
 - `cd` into the newly-created `aussie-subreddit-topics` directory